acloudfan/Amazon-RDS-Aurora-Postgres-v1/vpc/README.md

 ------------------------
 ./setup-bastion-host.sh <<Provide AWS Region>>

-If you don't see a message "Using the PG_CLUSTER_ID=.." then probably you have provided a wrong cluster name.
-Just run the script again with the correct name.
+If you see a message:
+"An error occurred (DBClusterNotFoundFault) when calling the DescribeDBClusters operation: DBCluster rdsa-postgresql-cluster not found." then that means the DB cluster stack is not created !!

 5. Set the environment variables in the current shell
 -----------------------------------------------------